14 Must-Have Apps for Restaurant Owners

 BlueCart is a web and mobile platform that allows you to order all of your inventory from all your suppliers with a click of a button.
 You can manage your inventory, check-in items when they arrive, return extra or damaged products, and more.
 This app is said to reduce food waste by 50 percent.

 This cloud-based accounting solution allows you to manage your books away from your computer.
-You will be able to create invoices, accept online payments, record payments, track your expenses, and more.
+Through FreshBooks you will be able to create invoices, accept online payments, record payments, track your expenses, and more.

 The DineTime restaurant waitlist app also doubles down as a reservation system.
 This helps create a better dining experience and improves the overall efficiency of your restaurant.
 The consumer app allows your customers to view restaurant information, check wait times, and reserve a table.
 You can easily integrate with loyalty reward programs with DineTime as well.

 Use Evernote to keep all your notes in one place.
 You can even add notes that are audio recordings, attachments, tables, links, and checklists.
 There is a team account available that allows collaboration.

 Stay up-to-date on industry trends and updates with the Feedly app.
 Choose publications, blogs, set up keyword alerts, etc. for content you’re interested in.
 The app has a minimalist design so that content is easy to read.

-One-stop-shop HR portal that can be utilized by managers/owners, as well as your employees.
+A one-stop-shop HR portal, Zenefits can be utilized by managers/owners, as well as your employees.
 You can access requested time off, benefits information, review paycheck stubs, and more.

-A marketing automation platform that allows you to build email campaigns to send to your customers.
+A marketing automation platform, MailChimp allows you to build email campaigns to send to your customers.
 You can easily build a template that matches your brand personality and access analytics to see how your emails are performing.